Call of Duty Logo

 Call of Duty Logo 2003-2007

-The debut version immediately focused on the title of the game.
-Indeed, at that time, it was important for the publisher: it is necessary that the novelty be familiar and remembered by users by name.
+The debut version immediately focused on the game’s title.
+Indeed, at that time, it was important to the publisher: the novelty needed to be familiar to users and remembered by name.
 The first icon consists of the original spelling “Call of Duty.”
-Symbols are smooth, even, straight, arranged horizontally, in one line.
-The right and left parts are made large, and between them, there is a miniature preposition “of.”
-The letters are metalized, decorated with a turned edge, shadows, and 3D effect.
+Symbols are smooth, even, straight, and arranged horizontally in one line.
+The right and left parts are enlarged, and between them is a miniature preposition “of.”
+The letters are metalized, decorated with a turned edge, shadows, and a 3D effect.
 The only drawing on them is traced from tracer bullets.
 “C” and “Y” are longer than the others and are slightly shifted down.

 2007 – 2008